 The optimum governance model depends on the political philosophy and educational goals and priorities within a given state.
 As state education policy activity has intensified during the past decade or so, different views on the purposes of education and the state's role in school improvement efforts have been evident.
 Alternative goals (e.g., ensuring the efficiency and effectiveness of schools or their responsiveness to citizens' expectations or their ability to serve as change agents to resolve society's chronic and emerging problems) have implications for how schools are governed.
 And alternative views on the state's role in achieving the purposes of education are not always compatible with one another.
-There is no design for education governance that is likely to achieve all the desirable objectives for education.26
+There is no design for education.26